choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 Notes:

 * Both brokers involved need to have [OpenWire transports enabled](#transport-connectors).
-(TODO is it both or just one?)
 If you're using TLS for OpenWire, you'll need to change the URIs to `static:(ssl://stomp2.example.com:61617)` (note the change of both protocol and port).
 * You will need to adjust the TTL for your network's conditions.
 * The connecting broker authenticates to the other with a username and password.
-This user must be able to read/write/admin on all of the destinations it will be passing along messages to; see [authentication](#authentication-users-and-groups) and [authorization](#authorization-group-permissions) above.
-(TODO Nick isn't actually sure about that.)
+This user should have **full rights** on **all** queues and topics, unless you really know what you're doing.
+(See [authentication](#authentication-users-and-groups) and [authorization](#authorization-group-permissions) above.)
 * The _name_ on each connector should be globally unique.
-Easiest way to do that is to combine the pair of hostnames involved in the connection and whether the connection is for queues or topics.
+Easiest way to do that is to combine the pair of hostnames involved with the word "queues" or "topics."
 * Alternately, you can set up two uni-directional connectors on both brokers; see the Fuse or ActiveMQ documentation linked above for more details.

 * * *